sounkou-bioinfo/goServeR/README.md

 Rscript -e "goserveR::runServer(addr = '0.0.0.0:8080')"
 ```
 ## How it works ?
+We wrote first a standard go http file server, created a static library out of it and then write the usual R C API wrappers for the cgo (static) library.
+To incorporate the user interrupt mechanism, we adapted this method form [{curl}](https://stackoverflow.com/questions/40563522/r-how-to-write-interruptible-c-function-and-recover-partial-results) to stop C codes (but we called it from go).
+We had to link the R shared library to go [see](src/go/serve.go) [and](src/Makevars).

 ## TODO

 - [ ] Try to implement a basic [Rook](https://github.com/jeffreyhorner/Rook) Rook specs interface using
   - [ ] Avoid R C stac overflown when passing C functions to the Go runtime
   - [ ] Use Rprotobuf instead ???
+- [ ] Windows compilation issue, because why not ?
+- [ ] Add SSL because the go standard lib is great !

 ## REFERENCES